ravsii/timers.nvim/README.md

   - [ ] Limit the amount of timers showing on dashboard
 - [ ] Prelude-like import, because it's almost always required to import 4
   modules just to create and start a timer.
+- [ ] CI Release pipeline on new tag